Coal phase-out: Coal phase-out by country

-In order to meet global climate goals and provide power to those that do not currently have it coal power must be reduced from nearly 10,000 TWh to less than 2,000 TWh by 2040.
+To meet global climate goals and provide power to those that do not currently have it coal power must be reduced from nearly 10,000 TWh to less than 2,000 TWh by 2040.

 Africa

 South Africa

 The country is attempting a just transition away from coal in South Africa.
 Three coal power plants are due to be decommissioned in 2030.
 Academics said in 2024 that workers in the south-west part of Mpumalanga need new jobs.